 Crabbe’s work involves asking a lot of questions, something he has done since childhood.
 Born in Honolulu, Hawaii, Crabbe was very curious, which led to pursuing a career in science.
 He graduated from the University of Hawaii with a bachelor of science in biology with a focus on biotechnology and molecular biology.

 A colleague joined the Honolulu Police Department in 2008 and thought Crabbe would be a great fit, so he followed suit.
 He worked as a criminalist and became a DNA analyst, where he did casework and DNA databasing.
-In 2012 he joined the Federal Bureau of Investigation as a DNA examiner and held several roles before joining the ORAU team at the Defense Forensic Science Center in Forest Park, Ga., in 2019.
+In 2012 he joined the Federal Bureau of Investigation as a DNA examiner and held several roles before joining the ORAU team at the Defense Forensic Science Center in Forest Park, Georgia, in 2019.

 Crabbe said The Hurt Locker, the 2008 film about the travails of an ordnance disposal team during the Iraq War, gives a decent depiction of his team’s approach to their work.